 A Caregiver’s Role

-For many wheelchair patients, caregivers have the potential to improve their quality of life by making their everyday experiences more pleasant while addressing their needs.
+For many patients in wheelchairs, caregivers have the potential to improve their quality of life by making their everyday experiences more pleasant while addressing their needs.
 Caregivers, be it a professional or a family member, indeed play a crucial role in ensuring individuals feel comfortable and happy, in spite of the current condition they’re in.

 Whenever the patient is sitting in the wheelchair, caregivers should keep them safe by applying the wheelchair’s brakes firmly, preventing any unexpected accidents.
 It’s also important to be aware of the individual’s energy level to gauge when an activity may be overdoing it.